tuhouwang/LCMP/README.md

 horizontally stratified environment, https://doi.org/10.1016/j.jsv.2021.116364).
 Both of the programs use the same input file "`input.txt`". '`ReadEnvParameter`' function/subroutine is used to read "`input.txt`" file.
 Users can make changes to "`input.txt`" for the desired calculation.

-It is worth mentioning that the Fortran version of the `MultiLC.m` calls the subroutines '`zgeev()`' and '`zgesv()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix, so the user needs to install the Lapack on the computer when running `MultiLC.f90`, and may need to make simple modifications to the Makefile.
+It is worth mentioning that the Fortran version of the `MultiLC.m` calls the subroutines '`zgeev()`' and '`zgesv()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix.
 Both the Matlab and Fortran versions of `MultiLC.m` will eventually generate the same format of the binary sound field file "`tl.bin`", and the `plot_binary_tl.m` program can be used to read the sound field binary data and plot.

 The "`input.txt`" file contains the parameters defining the modal calculation.
 See the following example: